 - But I Can't Be Pregnant!: Aliens impregnate every woman of child-bearing age in a small English town.
 Initial reactions range from joy (from a previously childless couple) to suspicion (from a husband who's been away at sea) to this incredulous reaction from a teenage virgin.

 - Chocolate Baby: Inverted.
-There's said to be children born to non-white parents in other countries with their albino looks - "golden haired children born to black haired parents" - and they were killed by the Genre Savvy parents who guessed they were bad news.
+There's said to be children born to non-white parents in other countries with their albino looks - "golden haired children born to black haired parents" - and they were killed by the parents.

 - Cosy Catastrophe: No one is in any immediate danger as long as they don't threaten the children.
 They can only read minds of the people in the same room as them, and they can only influence people to do things if they make eye contact - and Gordon is briefly able to resist their psychic powers by just thinking of a brick wall.
 However it's implied that the children's power is likely to get even stronger - and they seem to think they'll be able to influence things remotely once they're split up.